Pesky Parsnip is Here

 The good news is that parsnip sap is unlike poison ivy, which is an oil, so it won’t linger on clothes, pets, or equipment.
 You must come in contact with the sap in the sun in order to get the burn.
 The unbroken stems or leaves do not exude sap, but it is still best to pull parsnip on cloudy days and have no exposed skin.

 Keep an eye out for wild parsnip, especially here in New Hampshire, where we are still in “early detection” mode.
 Let’s stop the spread before another invasive plant gets away from us.
-I'm already looking forward to my next parsnip pull in 2015.
+I'm already looking forward to my next parsnip pull.
 Hope you will join me.